Description

 load data /*+ parallel(1) direct(false,0)*/ remote_oss infile 'oss://antsys-oceanbasebackup/backup_rd/xiaotao.ht/lineitem2.tbl?host=***.oss-cdn.***&access_id=***&access_key=***' into table lineitem fields terminated by '|' enclosed by '' lines starting by '' terminated by '\n';

-Import data from a file on the local client
+Import data from a local client file

-Open a terminal or command prompt window and enter the following command to start the client.
+Open the terminal or command prompt window and enter the following command to start the client.

 obclient --local-infile -hxxx.xxx.xxx.xxx -P2881 -uroot@mysql001 -p****** -A -DtestThe return result is as follows: